SevenShepherd/SevenShepherd.github.io/_posts/2023-01-23-dead-sea-scrolls.markdown

 <span style="font-style:Italic;font-size:34px;color:red;">Israel Wasn't Even In Existence In Deut.
 32:8!</span>

-The fact that Israel didn't even exist at this point in the Bible proves that the **much older** Dead Sea Scrolls (DSS) & Septuagint (LXX) are much more reliable than the Masoretic Text (MT).
+The fact that Israel didn't even exist at this point in the Bible proves that the **much older** Dead Sea Scrolls (DSS) & Septuagint (LXX) are more reliable than the Masoretic Text (MT).

 > When the Most High divided to the nations their inheritance, when he separated the sons of Adam, he set the bounds of the people according to the number of the <span style="font-weight:bold;color:red;">children of Israel</span>. &mdash; Deuteronomy 32:8 King James Version (KJV)